dotnet/machinelearning/docs/code/MlNetCookBook.md

     .Take(4).ToArray();

 // Now we can inspect 'someRows' to see if the data has been read and transformed correctly.

+// Extract the 'AllFeatures' column.
+// This will give the entire dataset: make sure to only take several row
+// in case the dataset is huge. var featureColumns = transformedData.GetColumn(r => r.AllFeatures)
+    .Take(20).ToArray();

+// The same extension method also applies to the dynamic-typed data, except you have to
+// specify the column name and type: var dynamicData = transformedData.AsDynamic;
+var sameFeatureColumns = dynamicData.GetColumn<string[]>(env, "AllFeatures")
+    .Take(20).ToArray();
 ```

 The above code assumes that we defined our `InspectedRow` class as follows: